- What Thalassemia is

 Can Thalassemia Major Be Cured?

 The only possible cure is a Bone Marrow Transplant (BMT).
-But this:
+But this:- Is very expensive

 - Needs a perfect match